reuters-graphics/style/packages/guide/content/tip-sheets/earnings.md

 - Link to spreadsheets containing updatable data

 ### How to update
-1. Determine what figures you need to update
+1. __Determine what figures you need to update__
-    * Look at the already published graphic to find the figures you need to update.
+    * Look at the already published graphic (found in `GRAPHIC` column of [spreadsheet](https://docs.google.com/spreadsheets/d/19zzWvfTVp-JvjOlrfRRoSVSHDa1KvrFHfVNaf3xhYtU/edit?usp=sharing) to find the figures you need to update.
 So for example, if the charts in the final graphic show EPS, revenue and net income, that's what you need to search for in the investor relations financial statement.
 These commonly include:
         * EPS (earnings per share)
         * ROE (return on investment)
         * revenue
         * net income
         * sales/users/deliveries

-2. Find the updated figures
+2. __Find the updated figures__
     * Visit company's investor relations page and find the financial statement for the quarter you want to update.
-You can find this by either visiting the link in the `INVESTOR RELATIONS` column in the spreadsheet or googling something like "Tesla investor relations".
+You can find this by either visiting the link in the `INVESTOR RELATIONS` column in the [spreadsheet](https://docs.google.com/spreadsheets/d/19zzWvfTVp-JvjOlrfRRoSVSHDa1KvrFHfVNaf3xhYtU/edit?usp=sharing) or googling something like "Tesla investor relations".
     * Once you find the financial statement (normally a link to a pdf), search for the figures you need to update.
 (Control F)

-3. Update the graphic with the latest figures
+3. __Update the graphic with the latest figures__
     * Open the graphic's linked spreadsheet.
-You can find the correct spreadsheet in column `SHEET-1`.
+You can find the correct spreadsheet in column `SHEET-1` of reference spreadsheet.
 If there are two sheets feeding the graphic, the second will be in `SHEET 2`.
     * Add a new row for the current quarter
     * Add the latest figures

-4. Make flat
+4. __Make flat__
     * Check that the numbers updated properly in the interactive graphic
     * Once the graphic has updated, copy the url into safari and add `?media=true` to convert to flat-friendly format.
     * Right click > print page > save as pdf